 After years of attempting to go through official channels, we have come to believe that this process serves only to stall and suppress student voices.
 Faced with the urgency of the climate crisis, we had no choice but to escalate and engage in direct action in order to make our voices heard.
 (Read more about the structural problems with the ACIR here.)

-Have you tried meeting directly with President Salovey or Chief Investments Officer Swensen?
+Have you tried meeting directly with President Salovey, Former Chief Investments Officers Swensen, or Chief Investments Officer Mendelsohn?

 Have you tried holding a referendum where the student body can vote on these issues?

 In 2013, the Yale College Council held a student body-wide referendum on whether Yale should divest from fossil fuels.
 54% of all undergraduate students voted, and 83% of those who voted were in favor of divestment.
 In the past seven years, student support for divestment has only grown stronger.
 Dozens of student organizations joined the Yale Endowment Justice Coalition and signed onto our most recent demands, including the Association of Native Americans at Yale, Students for Yemen, the Yale Women’s Center, the Yale Student Environmental Coalition, the Yale College Democrats, Movimiento Estudiantil Chicano de Aztlán (MEChA) de Yale, Yale Students for Prison Divestment, and Yale Outdoors.
 The Yale College Council published a statement in support of our action at the Harvard-Yale Game, and remains committed to pressuring the administration to meet our demands.
-And in 2019, almost 1000 current students and recent graduates pledged not to donate to Yale until they divest from fossil fuels and cancel their holdings in Puerto Rico’s debt.
+And in 2019, almost 1000 current students and recent graduates pledged not to donate to Yale until they divest from fossil fuels.

 Have you tried getting support from alumni?